socotra/amp-blueprints/README.md

-# Socotra MarketPlace feature blueprints.
+# Socotra Marketplace feature blueprints.

 A collection of blueprint projects which illustrate various features of Socotra Marketplace applications.